-This article is for anyone who is a beginner to Kubernetes, or developers who’d like their company to adopt the tech but need to explain the value to decision-makers in non-technical roles.
-So, a quick disclaimer before we get started – this article was not written by a ‘Kubernetes expert’.
-This is intentional so that all of the jargon is explained and we don’t just skim over the basics!
+This article is for anyone who is a beginner to Kubernetes, or developers who’d like their company to adopt the tech but need to explain the value to other decision-makers.
+So, all of the jargon is explained and we don’t just skim over the basics!

 This post will cover the following, select a topic to jump straight to that section:

 - Some background behind why Kubernetes was developed

 - An introduction to Kubernetes architecture and how it works (without all the demos, commands and huge chunks of code)

 Rather view a presentation than read a blog post?
 Visit Bytemark’s SlideShare profile to view this guide as a slideshow.